Douglas Palm: Personal life

-He lived a long time in Germany near the city of Stuttgart.
+Palm lived in Germany near the city of Stuttgart for several decades.

 After his career he was a highly passionate and well known tennis coach at the WTB (Württembergischer Tennisbund) and coached several young players on their way to a professional career.

-He was married and has 2 adult children.
+He was married to a German woman and has two children.

 After his divorce in 2002 he lived with his longtime girlfriend in Nürtingen and Ludwigsburg near Stuttgart / Germany.

 In his 50s and 60s he was part of the „Herren 50“ tennis team in Nürtingen‘s tennis club ETV Nürtingen where he played against several other clubs in Baden-Württemberg.

 Since 2007 Palm is back living in Sweden.